 Can People Get Bird Lice?

 One of the most common questions that bird owners have about bird lice is whether or not the insects can transfer to human hosts.
 The good news is that bird lice are exclusive to birds, and will not infest human hair.
 However, this does not mean that the lice can't harm a bird's human family members.
 Lice can carry a host of diseases, in addition to having the ability to cause painful, itchy bites for people.
-Because of this, you will probably want to limit physical contact with an infested bird until you can seek proper veterinary treatment for your pet.
+Because of this, you will probably want to limit physical contact with an infected bird until you can seek proper veterinary treatment for your pet.

 04 of 05